 On January 1 of each year (each, an "Adjustment Date"), an adjustment is made to add to the Royalty Pool new Boston Pizza Restaurants that opened ("New Restaurants") and to remove any Boston Pizza Restaurants that permanently closed since January 1 of the previous year ("Closed Restaurants").
-In return for adding new Royalty and Distribution Income from the New Restaurants after subtracting the Royalty and Distribution Income that is lost from the Closed Restaurants7 (such difference, "Net Royalty and Distribution Income"), BPI receives the right to indirectly acquire additional Units (in respect of the Royalty, "Class B Additional Entitlements" and in respect of Distribution Income, "Class 2 Additional Entitlements", and collectively, "Additional Entitlements").
-The calculation of Additional Entitlements is designed to be accretive to Unitholders as the expected increase in Franchise Sales from the New Restaurants added to the Royalty Pool less the decrease in Franchise Sales from the Closed Restaurants is valued at a 7.5% discount.
+In return for adding new Royalty and Distribution Income from the New Restaurants after subtracting the Royalty and Distribution Income that is lost from the Closed Restaurants (such difference, "Net Royalty and Distribution Income"), BPI receives the right to indirectly acquire additional Units (in respect of the Royalty, "Class B Additional Entitlements" and in respect of Distribution Income, "Class 2 Additional Entitlements", and collectively, "Additional Entitlements").
+The calculation of Additional Entitlements is designed to be accretive to unitholders of the Fund ("Unitholders") as the expected increase in Franchise Sales from the New Restaurants added to the Royalty Pool less the decrease in Franchise Sales from the Closed Restaurants is valued at a 7.5% discount.
 The Additional Entitlements are calculated at 92.5% of the estimated Royalty and Distribution Income expected to be generated by the New Restaurants less the actual Royalty and Distribution Income lost from the Closed Restaurants, multiplied by one minus the effective tax rate estimated to be paid by the Fund, divided by the yield of the Fund, divided by the weighted average Unit price over a specified period.
-BPI receives 80% of the Additional Entitlements initially. with the balance received when the actual full year performance of the New Restaurants and the actual effective tax rate paid by the Fund are known with certainty (such balance of Units in respect of the increased Royalty, the "Class B Holdback", and in respect of the increased Distribution Income, the "Class 2 Holdback", and collectively, the "Holdback").
-BPI receives 100% of the distributions on the Additional Entitlements throughout the year.
-After the New Restaurants have been part of the Royalty Pool for a full year, an audit of the Franchise Sales of these restaurants is performed, and the actual effective tax rate paid by the Fund is determined.
-At such time, an adjustment is made to reconcile distributions paid to BPI and the Additional Entitlements received by BPI.
+BPI receives 80% of the Additional Entitlements initially, with the balance received when the actual full year performance of the New Restaurants and the actual effective tax rate paid by the Fund are known with certainty (such balance of Units in respect of the increased Royalty, the "Class B Holdback", and in respect of the increased Distribution Income, the "Class 2 Holdback", and collectively, the "Holdback").
+BPI receives 100% of the distributions on the